a fruit tree

 your own fruit trees you know exactly what you're getting.
 No sprays, no wax,

 Savings - The cost of organic fruit is high.
-Averaged over a ten year period, organic apples from your own tree will cost about a penny apiece.
+Averaged over a ten year period, organic apples from your own tree will cost only a few cents apiece.
 Compare this with the supermarket price for organic apples.

 |Choosing a fruit tree|